 You can find more information in the mission statement for ASF volunteer work.

-Support and guidance on-site from the A team
+Support and guidance on-site

 We accompany and support you in the preparation and implementation of your volunteer service with dedicated local experts – the country directors.
 They also assist you with practical questions or problems.